Are you planning on taking a cruise with Norwegian Cruise Line? Here are my 25 top Norwegian cruise tips to make the most of your vacation at sea.

 - Eat dinner late, and ride during the typical dinner hours.
 You’ll beat the crowds for your favorite rides and the dinner rush.

-- Stopping in a port that you don’t care to visit?
+- Are you stopping in a port that you don’t care to visit?
 Stay on board and you’ll have the ship (and the rides) to yourself.

 17. Take advantage of the kids club